 The remainder of this section is dedicated to proving Theorem~\ref{thm nullstellensatz}.
-More precisely, Lemma~\ref{lemma syntax to semantics} proves the sufficiency part of Theorem~\ref{thm nullstellensatz} by reducing the case of arbitrary formulas to the case of clauses and using Corollary~\ref{cor rrh21}.
-For the other implication, we use that fact that the sequent calculus LK$^=$ is correct and complete, i.e., that $\AA \models \varphi$ if and only if $\AA \vdash \varphi$.
-In particular, we consider the idealisation of certain sequents and show that all relevant sequent rules preserve the property of these idealisations being true.
-This is done in Lemma~\ref{lemma preserve contradiction}.
+More precisely, Lemma~\ref{lemma syntax to semantics} proves the sufficiency part of Theorem~\ref{thm nullstellensatz} by reducing the case of arbitrary formulas to the case of clauses and using Theorem~\ref{cor rrh21}.
+For the other implication, we use the fact that the sequent calculus LK$^=$ is sound and complete, i.e., that $\AA \models \varphi$ if and only if $\AA \vdash \varphi$.
+In particular, we consider the idealisation of certain sequents and show in Lemma~\ref{lemma preserve contradiction} that all relevant sequent rules of LK$^{=}$ (see~\ref{sec:formal-comp}) preserve the property of these idealisations being true.
 In order to handle the presence of the axioms $\AA$ in sequents, we prove Lemma~\ref{lemma remove axioms} which captures one of the main advantages of our approach -- the axioms $\AA$ can be neglected when performing idealisations.
 Finally, we combine Lemma~\ref{lemma preserve contradiction} and~\ref{lemma remove axioms} with Herbrand's theorem to prove the necessity part of Theorem~\ref{thm nullstellensatz} in Lemma~\ref{lemma semantics to syntax}.